ComputationalRegulatoryGenomicsICL/cageflow/docs/usage.md

 #### CAGEr subpipeline

-To run the analysis with CAGEr with already existing bigwig files, the input is another sample sheet with 3 columns and a header row.
+To run the analysis with CAGEr with already existing bigwig or bam files, the input is another sample sheet with 4 columns and a header row. the 4th column, `new_name` defines which samples should be merged (provide the same names for the samples), dropped (leave the field empty), or kept as is (match the with the id field).
 An example is shown below (this file can be found at `docs/examples/samplesheet_cager.csv`).
 It is recommended to use absolute paths for the input files.

 ```
-id,single_end,path
+id,single_end,path,new_name
-S10,false,[testdata/bigwig/S10.Signal.UniqueMultiple.str1.out.wig.bw testdata/bigwig/S10.Signal.UniqueMultiple.str2.out.wig.bw]
+S10,false,[testdata/bigwig/S10.Signal.UniqueMultiple.str1.out.wig.bw testdata/bigwig/S10.Signal.UniqueMultiple.str2.out.wig.bw],S10
-S14,false,[testdata/bigwig/S14.Signal.UniqueMultiple.str1.out.wig.bw testdata/bigwig/S14.Signal.UniqueMultiple.str2.out.wig.bw]
+S14,false,[testdata/bigwig/S14.Signal.UniqueMultiple.str1.out.wig.bw testdata/bigwig/S14.Signal.UniqueMultiple.str2.out.wig.bw],S14
 ```

 This file may be created in two steps as shown below.